es-progress/shell/docs/lib/text.md

 ## implode

-Join arguments with a joining character as expected from other languages.
+Concatenate arguments using a specified joining character, similar to how it's done in other programming languages.
 This can be useful to create e.g. comma-delimited list from an array of names.

 **Usage**